gabrielmoraes13/wd.1.3.3/README.md

 - At the start of the game, the deck is generated from a dictionary containing all 13 different cards as keys and their strength as values.

-- Then that dictionary is looped through 4 times so the full deck can be generated and saved as a list with only the cards' names.
+- Then that dictionary is looped through 4 times so each card name can be used 4 times to generate a card object from the Class card, which will take the card's value as an attribute with the same name.
+Every time an object is generated it is appended to a list.

-- That list is then shuffled randomly and the cards from index 0 to index 25 are put into a list named player_one and the cards from index 26 to 51 in a list named player_two.
+- That list is then shuffled with the help of the random module and the cards from index 0 to index 25 are put into a list named player_one and the cards from index 26 to 51 in a list named player_two.

-- The players can then decide when to reveal the first card of their stacks, which is the card in the first index position of their stacks.
+- The players can then decide when to reveal the first card of their stacks, which is the card in the first index position of their stacks, by inputting 'go'.

+  - If the input is not 'go' (case insensitive), an error message is displayed.

-- If one card is greater than the other, the winning player adds both cards to the bottom of their stack and the game continues once the players decide to reveal the next card.
+- If one card is greater than the other, based on the card object's value attribute, the winning player adds both cards to the bottom of their stack and the game continues once the players decide to reveal the next card.

 - If there's a 'war' (a tie):